Armed forces operational officers command, lead and inspire troops on the front line of battle

 All three armed forces recruit graduates as officers and provide initial officer training and a continuation of technical and professional training.

 Graduates of any subject will be considered as officers for operational or combat roles as leadership qualities and the suitability for service life are more important than degree subject.

 However, graduates in science or engineering are particularly welcome in operational or combat roles, especially flying, weapons and artillery, the armoured brigade and transport and logistics.

-GCSEs, or Scottish Standard Grades, in maths and English language (of grades A to C standard) are essential.
-For some roles, you may need a GCSE (or equivalent) in a science or foreign language.
+GCSEs, or Nationals in Scotland, in maths and English language (grades 9-4) are essential.
+For some roles, you may also need a GCSE (or equivalent) in a science or foreign language.

 A pre-entry postgraduate qualification is not needed, nor is pre-entry experience, but the following training can be helpful: